quadproduction/quadpype/openpype/modules/README.md

 - interfaces can be defined in `interfaces.py` inside module directory
  - the file can't use relative imports or import anything from other parts of module itself at the header of file
- - this is one of reasons why modules/addons can't be imported directly without using defined functions in OpenPype modules implementation
+ - this is one of reasons why modules/addons can't be imported directly without using defined functions in QuadPype modules implementation

-## Base class `OpenPypeInterface`
+## Base class `QuadPypeInterface`
 - has nothing implemented
 - has ABCMeta as metaclass
 - is defined to be able find out classes which inherit from this base to be